Why we are taking on the fight

 We are fighting for:

-Clean-up of the three main tailings dumps so as to eliminate the erosion spread hazard of those dumps for future generations;
+Clean-up of the three main tailings dumps to eliminate or considerably reduce the erosion spread hazard of those dumps for future generations;

 Compensation to BNTAC for the past and continuing Wittenoom asbestos hazard;

-Compensation to Banjima people for the wrongs occasioned to them and guaranteed options for them if they develop asbestos related disease.
+Compensation to Banjima people for the wrongs caused to them and the provision of options for them if they develop asbestos-related disease.

 Behind the Case: Peter Gordon